jaseg/python-mpv/README.rst

 ~~~~~~~~~

 The ``mpv`` module starts one thread for event handling, since MPV sends events that must be processed quickly.
 The
-event queue has a fixed maxmimum size and some operations can cause a large number of events to be sent.
+event queue has a fixed maximum size and some operations can cause a large number of events to be sent.

 If you want to handle threading yourself, you can pass ``start_event_thread=False`` to the ``MPV`` constructor and
 manually call the ``MPV`` object's ``_loop`` function.
 If you have some strong need to not use threads and use some